expo/expo/docs/versions/v26.0.0/guides/push-notifications.md

   body?: string,

   /**
-   * A sound to play when the recipient receives this notification.
-Specify
-   * "default" to play the device's default notification sound, or omit this
-   * field to play no sound.
-   */
-  sound?: 'default' | null,

-  /**
    * Time to Live: the number of seconds for which the message may be kept
    * around for redelivery if it hasn't been delivered yet.
 Defaults to 0.
    *